If you’re already dreaming about a Portugal trip in 2026, now’s the time to start thinking about when to book.

 Best time to book a rental car for your Portugal trip

 Again, if you have decided that having a car is the way you want to get around Portugal, book early to get the best prices.
-Ideally 6-9 months out or as soon as possible after that.
+Ideally 6-9 months ahead, or as soon as possible once you have your dates.

 Even if you are still unsure as to whether or not driving in Portugal is for you, you can book a vehicle with free cancellation to lock in a good deal.

-I always use Discovercars or Booking.com car rentals to find good value car hire.
+I always use Discovercars to find good value car hire.

 When you plan to travel will also affect prices.
 Discovercars, for example, offers up to 30% discounts during the winter period on car hire.